What are the aims of this leaflet?

 Blood tests are usually performed twice a year to check your blood count and liver function.

-Can I have vaccinations while I am on mepacrine?
+Can I have vaccinations while I am taking mepacrine?

 Yes, this should not be a problem.
-If you are travelling to a place where malaria occurs, mepacrine alone will not provide adequate protection against malaria and you must see your GP to be prescribed additional antimalarial treatment which may be taken at the same time as mepacrine.
+If you are travelling to a place where malaria occurs, mepacrine alone will not provide adequate protection against malaria and you should see your GP (family doctor) to be prescribed additional antimalarial treatment.

 Can I take other medicines at the same time as mepacrine?